Trust / Logistics / 1907-present

 Sources

-UPS and the Brown Delivery System That Made Reliability Visible is a trust case about UPS in 1907-present.
+UPS Operating Layer Case is a trust case about UPS in 1907-present.
 A logistics brand made brown more than a color cue by attaching it to daily package movement, street-level recognition, tracking status, and service recovery.
-A brand color becomes durable when customers see it during proof, not only during promotion.
+A brand color becomes durable when customers see it during proof, not merely during promotion.
 UPS made the cue work because the package car, tracking page, delivery notice, and recovery path all pointed back to the same promise.